-ICANN plays a critical role in maintaining the stability of the Internet.
-It performs a 'backbone' service for the Internet that maintains it's "smooth" functioning; without ICANN, the Internet would struggle to operate in a stable and functional fashion.
+ICANN plays a critical role in maintaining the stability of the Internet: every computer on the Internet has an address which is either a number of a name (IP or DNS) and it is ICANN who manages this address / namespace system.
+ICANN's role is referred to as a 'backbone' service, ensuring that the Internet maintains it's "smooth" functioning; without ICANN, or another organisations performing the same role, the Internet would struggle to operate in a stable and functional fashion.

-On the 1st of October, 2016, ICANN was freed from U.S. government oversight - ICANN will remain based in California - the U.S. has used its remaining influence over the DNS to move full control to ICANN, and not the UN or another International organisation body.
-The Internet has transitioned to multi-stakeholder governance; rather than one governed by a single nation state (U.S.).
+ICANN was previously under contract to the United States Department of Commerce, but on the 1st of October, 2016, ICANN was freed from U.S. government oversight - ICANN will remain based in California.
+The U.S. government has used its remaining influence upon the Internet to move full control of it's namespace to ICANN, rather than to the UN or another International intergovernmental organisation body.
+The Internet's namespace has therefore transitioned to multi-stakeholder governance; rather than one governed by a single nation state (U.S.).

 ICANN was founded on the 13th of September, 1998, and it was founded, in-part, due to a controversial incident involving Jon Postel - one of the pioneering individuals involved in the development of the Internet.
 IANA had largely been the sole fiefdom of Jon Postel from the 1970's to 1998, Postel yielded immense authority upon the Internet - sometimes referred to as the "Internet God" - due to his management of the Internet's underlying address book.
 This sphere of operation being controlled by one person was not viewed as a serious issue when the Internet was largely a research and educational network project in the 1980's, but it would not continue to be viewed so.